zillurcse/zillurcse/README.md

 Greetings, I’m Zillur.
-I am webdeveloperhavingmorethan4 yearsofworkingexperienceinwebindustryasaSoftware an Engineer.
+I am webdeveloper having more than 5 years of working experience in web industry as a Software an Engineer.
 I am a fan of technology, programming, and travel.
 I’m also interested in volunteering and having fun.
 I undergraduate from Eastern University.
-I have always wanted to go into AI Engineering but wasn't able to attend due to some reasons and now I am willing to work hard to get more explore.
+I have always wanted to go into Big Data Engineering but wasn't able to attend due to some reasons and now I am willing to work hard to get more explore.

 - 👀 I’m interested in new technology
 - 🌱 I’m currently working in EXPOUSE as a Software Engineer